TheRealDjElite/ComplianceAuditDashboard/README.md

 # Compliance Audit Dashboard

-⚠️ Applied learning prototype.
-Built with SQL and Excel as a learning project.
-Not for production use.
+⚠️ Skill-building project demonstrating applied SQL and Excel for compliance audit workflows and case flagging.

 A SQL-based tool that demonstrates how to audit case data for compliance.
 Reads CSV/Excel inputs into a database, applies SQL queries to check data quality, and generates simple audit results.